Australian broadcaster’s chairman quits over politics claims

-CANBERRA, Australia (AP) — The chairman of the Australian Broadcasting Corp. has resigned over allegations that he pressured the independent national broadcaster to fire two political journalists because the government disliked them.
+CANBERRA, Australia (AP) — The chairman of the Australian Broadcasting Corp. resigned on Thursday over allegations that he pressured the independent national broadcaster to fire two political journalists because the ruling conservative government disliked them.

-The scandal has damaged the credibility of both the ruling conservative coalition and the ABC, which is government-funded but is required by law to operate independently of party politics.
+The scandal has damaged the credibility of both the governing coalition and the ABC, which is government-funded but is required by law to operate independently of party politics.
+The ABC is many Australians’ most trusted news source.

-Media reports alleged this week that ABC chairman Justin Milne had unsuccessfully pressured ABC managing director Michelle Guthrie to fire two senior reporters to prevent potential cuts in government funding.
+ABC chairman Justin Milne announced on Monday that ABC managing director Michelle Guthrie, who is also the broadcaster’s editor-in-chief, had been fired halfway through her five-year contract because the board did not like her leadership style.

-Milne said he had quit on Thursday for the good of the organization.
+Media reports have since alleged that Milne, who is responsible for maintaining ABC independence, had unsuccessfully pressured Guthrie to fire political editor Andrew Probyn and chief economics correspondent Emma Alberici to prevent potential cuts in government funding.

 Most Read Business Stories